-A good place to start is Mount Victoria in central Wellington.
+So what better place to start than Mount Victoria in central Wellington.
 This was the place where Elijah Wood (Frodo) and the Hobbits first encountered the Nazgul.
 It was the site for the very first shooting of the trilogy, catching the press off guard.

 The lush forest area was also used for the scenes at Weathertop, Dunharrow, Hobbiton Woods and Outer Shire.

-The volcano Mount Ngauruhoe is located in the Tongariro National Park on the north island.
-It was used as Mount Doom for a few scenes in Lord of the Rings, but since the local population didn’t allow filming there for religious reasons the crew had to make a digital replica of it.
+Then there’s Mount Ngauruhoe, a perfect angry cone that moonlighted as Mount Doom.
+The volcano is located in the Tongariro National Park on the north island.
+Since the local population didn’t allow filming there for religious reasons the crew had to make a digital replica of it.

 Tongariro National Park also includes Mount Ruapehu, where more scenes were filmed.

-This rock formation is located near Weta Workshops.
+Close to Seatoun I pass by an interesting rock formation, located near Weta Workshops.
 The sandstone rocks in the area were said to have inspired artist Alan Lee in the design of Shelob’s Lair.

-Last but not least, a bonus location.
-This is the Chocolate Fish Café in Seatoun, a local favorite of Peter Jackson where he brought a lot of the Lord of the Rings cast.
-A very nice place, despite the colors.
-Each chair is individually painted with different movie characters.
+I enter the Chocolate Fish Café in Seatoun, a local favorite of Peter Jackson where he brought a lot of the Lord of the Rings cast.
+A nice place where each chair is individually painted with different movie characters.
+And yes, the eponymous chocolate fish was delicious.

 Comments